qy-guo/PLM-VF/README.md

   scikit-learn==1.5.1
   pandas==2.2.2
 # Test on the model
-## Preparing the input data
-First, you need to generate the input for the test dataset samples using the ProtT5 and ESM1b models.
-The input should be a tensor of dimension 2305, where:
-* The first dimension represents the sample labels.
-* Dimensions 2 to 1025 are the ProtT5 embeddings of the sample.
-* Dimensions 1026 to 2305 are the ESM-1b embeddings of the sample.

 ## Usage
 Once your inputs are prepared, you can proceed to testing using the provided `test.py` script.